orikome/meditation-game/README.md

 # Meditation Game

-A meditation game created with the p5.js library.
+A simple meditation game that features a [phyllotaxis](https://en.wikipedia.org/wiki/Phyllotaxis) pattern, created with p5.js.

 ## How to Play

-Open `index.html` in your browser and press the spacebar to attempt matching the dynamic circle with the static one.
+Play the game [here](https://orikome.github.io/meditation-game/) or open `index.html` in your browser.
+Press the spacebar or click to align the moving circle with the static one.